Nriputungavarman

 A copper plate inscription dating to the eighth year of the reign of Nriputunga Varman was unearthed in Bahour in 1879.
 The inscription in both Sanskrit and Tamil describes a grant of income from three villages to a seat of learning at Bahour.

+Other than his inscriptions, Nriputungavarman is also known for his military successes against the Pandyas.
+Notably, he defeated Pandya king Srimara Srivallabha at the Battle of Arichil, completing his father, Nandivarman III's goal of recapturing southern Pallava territories that had been lost during the reign of Dantivarman.